software-mansion/live-compositor/docs/pages/deployment/configuration.md

 ### `LIVE_COMPOSITOR_LOGGER_FORMAT`

 Logger format.
 Supported options:

 - `json`
 - `compact`
 - `pretty`

 :::warning
 This option does not apply to logs produced by `FFmpeg` or the embedded Chromium instance used for web rendering.
+Defaults to `json`.
 :::

 ### `LIVE_COMPOSITOR_FFMPEG_LOGGER_LEVEL`

 Minimal log level that should be logged.
 Supported options:

 - `error` - equivalent to FFmpeg's `error, 16`
 - `warn` - equivalent to FFmpeg's `warning, 24`
 - `info` - equivalent to FFmpeg's `info, 32`
 - `debug` - equivalent to FFmpeg's `debug, 48`

 See `-loglevel` option in [FFmpeg documentation](https://ffmpeg.org/ffmpeg.html).
+Defaults to `warn`.

 ### `LIVE_COMPOSITOR_DOWNLOAD_DIR`